UPDATED: September 12, 2020

 - We’re updating and improving volunteer materials

-- We’re expanding all RCP workshops in Tanzania
+- We’re expanding and improving all RCP workshops

 - We’re investing in staff training

-We need your continued support so we can help those who are experiencing unprecedented stress along with rapidly diminishing resources.
+We need your continued support so we are able to help our community partners, many of whom are experiencing unprecedented stress along with rapidly diminishing resources, when this crisis is over.
 As always, we’re very grateful for your continued commitment to our mission and goal.
+Thank you!

 Bud Philbrook, Global Volunteers Co-founder & CEO